Fes (Fez)

 How to weave it into your journey

 Plan Fes as your heritage anchor.
 Two nights covers the essentials, while three nights gives you the space to slow down and actually enjoy it.
 It pairs naturally with Meknes and Volubilis if you want a stronger history chapter, or with Chefchaouen if you want a softer reset after medina immersion.
-If you are travelling north to south, Fes is the ideal chapter before the Sahara route begins.
-It gives the itinerary cultural depth and craftsmanship before the landscapes start to widen and the mood shifts toward the south.
+If you are traveling north to south, Fes is the ideal chapter before the Sahara route begins.

 Talk to a Morocco expert